Simple-Robotics/proxsuite/doc/2-ProxQP_api.md

 \end{aligned}
 \end{equation}$$

 It is important to note that this stopping criterion on primal and dual residuals is not enough to guarantee that the returned solution satisfies all \eqref{qp:kkt} conditions.
-Indeed, as the problem has affine constraints and the objective is quadratic and convex, then as soon as the primal or the dual problem is feasible, strong duality holds (see, e.g., [Theorem 2](https://people.eecs.berkeley.edu/~elghaoui/Teaching/EE227A/lecture8.pdf) from L. El Ghaoui's lesson) and to satisfy all optimality conditions we need to add a third criterion on the *duality gap* $r_g$:
+Indeed, as the problem has affine constraints and the objective is quadratic and convex, then as soon as the primal or the dual problem is feasible, strong duality holds (see, e.g., [Theorem 2](https://people.eecs.berkeley.edu/~elghaoui/Teaching/EE227A/lecture8.pdf) from L. El Ghaoui's lesson) and to satisfy all optimality conditions we need to add a third criterion on the *duality gap* \f$r_g\f$:

 $$\begin{equation}\label{eq:approx_dg_sol}
 \begin{aligned}